 Study specific contact information: [email protected], Phone: 713 792 9155

-The IGNITE-TX study explores ways to increase genetic testing for family members of those diagnosed with or a or genetic mutation.
+The IGNITE-TX study explores ways to increase genetic testing for family members of those diagnosed with Lynch Syndrome or a BRCA1 or BRCA2 genetic mutation.
 This is also known as cascade genetic testing.

 If an individual is eligible for the study, they will be granted access to the IGNITE-TX website.
 The website contains information about their genetic mutation and how to share information with family members.
 Participants and their family members will be placed at random into four groups:

-Group 1) Standard of care, which is receiving a letter with information on their specific syndrome that they can share with their relatives
+Group 1) Standard of care, which is receiving a letter with information on their specific hereditary cancer syndrome that they can share with their relatives

 Group 2) free genetic counseling and testing

 Group 3) the IGNITE-TX intervention which gives family members access to the website and education modules as well as access to a study navigator